-1. Assemble blade tilting handwheel (A) Fig. 10, to shaft (B).
-Make certain slot (C) in handwheel is engaged with roll pin (D) on the shaft.

-- 2. Thread locking lever (E) Fig. 11, into end of shaft (B). - 3.
-Fig. 11, illustrates the blade tilting handwheel (A) and locking lever (E) assembled to the saw.
+- 1. Attach blade tilting handwheel (A) Fig. 9 to shaft (B).
+Make certain slot (C) in handwheel is engaged with roll pin (D) on the shaft. - 2.
+Thread locking lever (E) Fig. 10, on shaft and tighten securely. - 3.
+Fig. 10 illustrates the blade tilting handwheel (A) and locking lever (E) assembled to the saw.

-MOTOR
+MOTOR ASSEMBLY

-The motor supplied with your saw is a 1-1/2 H.P. at 115 volts or 2 H.P. at 230 volts, Ball Bearing, Capacitor Start/Capacitor Run, motor.
-This motor has been specially selected to best power your machine and the relative safety of the machine is enhanced by its use.
-We, therefore, strongly suggest that only this motor be used, as the use of other motors may be detrimental to the performance and safety of the saw.
+The motor shipped with your saw is a 1-1/2 H.P. at 115 volts or 2 H.P. at 230 volts, Ball Bearing, Capacitor Start/Capacitor Run motor.
+This motor has been especially selected to best supply power to your machine, and the relative safety of the machine is enhanced by its use.
+Use only this motor, as the use of other motors may be detrimental to the performance and safety of the saw.